-Despite the fact that she was not a cheater, she still felt guilty on some level.
+Although she was not a cheater, she still felt guilty on some level.
 The woman I met with felt guilt that you could not do more to convince her spouse of her innocence and that her husband thought she was cheating.

 She also felt guilt that she was in my office preparing to leave a marriage over something that never happened.
-However, his behavior was scarring her so that she no longer felt safe when he was around her or her children.
+However, his behavior was scaring her so that she no longer felt safe when he was around her or her children.

 Free Yourself from Negativity

-An important step to take to free yourself from these negative emotions is to realize it is your spouse is responsible they are the ones who created this situation and not you.
+An important step to take to free yourself from these negative emotions is to realize it is your spouse who is responsible they are the ones who created this situation and not you.

 “Divorce Recovery is a program designed to help individuals work through the issues associated with divorce.
-Each seminar is taught by licensed counselors and covers topics such as anger, self-esteem and boundaries.
+Each seminar is taught by licensed counselors and covers topics such as anger, self-esteem, and boundaries.
 Whether you are separated, newly divorced, or have been divorced for many years, this program will meet you where you are in life.

-For more information, please contact Lynn Roberts, email@example.com or 713-365-2335.”
+For more information, please contact Lynn Roberts, firstname.lastname@example.org, or 713-365-2335.”

 What Is Adultery in Texas?

-Under Texas Family Code section 6.003 adultery is a legal term in Texas that means the voluntary sexual intercourse of a married person with one not the spouse.
+Under Texas, Family Code section 6.003 adultery is a legal term in Texas that means the voluntary sexual intercourse of a married person with one, not the spouse.

 Disproportionate Share of Property